MCPCapital/HarmonizeProject/README.md

 Harmonize Project for Philips Hue
 ============================
-Harmonize project is a low latency video analysis and pass-through application built in Python which alters Philips Hue lights based on their location relative to a screen; creating an ambient lighting effect and expanding content past the boundries of a screen.
+Harmonize Project is a low latency video analysis and pass-through application built in Python which alters Philips Hue lights based on their location relative to a screen; creating an ambient lighting effect and expanding content past the boundries of a screen.
 Watch the demo below!

 [![Harmonize Project Demo Video](http://img.youtube.com/vi/OkyUntgiYzQ/0.jpg)](http://www.youtube.com/watch?v=OkyUntgiYzQ "Harmonize Project Demo Video")